Find Affordable College Courses

 $8,931 Average Tuition & Fees

-You’ll be in good company if you decide to attend SUNY Plattsburgh.
-It ranked #4 on our 2023 Best Value Natural Resources Conservation Schools in New York list.
+You’ll join some of the best and brightest minds around you if you attend SUNY Plattsburgh.
+The school came in at #4 on this year’s Best Value Natural Resources Conservation Schools in New York list.
 SUNY Plattsburgh is a small public school located in the distant town of Plattsburgh.

 The average tuition and fees for an in-state undergraduate at SUNY Plattsburgh are $8,931 a year.
 The average amount in student loans that conservation majors at SUNY Plattsburgh take out is $19,000.